 Data and associated metadata from each research project is stored in a program specific “work space”.
 This provides a remote location to archive data and allows all researchers in the Herring Research and Monitoring program to access each other’s data.
 Once a dataset is fully quality controlled it can then be published to the web through the Alaska Ocean Observing System’s Gulf of Alaska portal.

-This project serves the data management requirements of the funding agency.
-It is through efficient access to data and the ability to visualize several datasets that we can investigate connections between projects.
+It is through efficient access to data and the ability to visualize several datasets that we can investigate connections between projects not only in the Herring Research and Monitoring program but potentially across research statewide.